 The average American woman will have around 450 periods in her lifetime and use around 11,000 tampons (70% of women use tampons during their period).
 Add up the cost of buying disposable tampons and pads for each of those periods and that’s quite a large amount of money!

-So why not make the change to feminine hygiene products that are better for your health, for the environment and will save you money in the long run?
+So why not make the change to feminine care hygiene products that are better for your health, for the environment and will save you money in the long run?